Rabbit and noodle soup for kids

-Easy healthy and delicious soup for our beloved kids!
-When I managed to get a rabbit, I decided to please the kids with this soup - it's easy to cook and it's with my favorite noodles, which my just adore!
-My kids appreciated it, and I was pleased to look at their empty plates) It turned out very tasty!
+A light, wholesome, and very tasty little soup for our beloved kids!
+When I finally managed to get my hands on a rabbit, I decided to treat the children to this soup — it's easy to make and loaded with their favorite noodles, which mine absolutely adore!
+My kids gave it their full approval, and it was a joy to see their empty bowls.
+It came out really delicious!

 nasstinAuthor avatar